sebastiengemme/vl53l0x-ros/README.md

     Long Range Mode: 3
     High Speed Mode: 4

 It will then start producing standard `sensor_msgs/Range` messages on a topic called `/vl53l0x/range`.
+The range is in meters while the field of view is expressed in radians, in line with [http://www.ros.org/reps/rep-0103.html](ROS REP 103).

 To stop ranging: